 The Minister of Police is responsible for determining national policing policy (Section 206 of the Constitution of the Republic of South Africa of 1996 and the overall execution of the department’s mandate, in relation to the key pieces of legislation:

 The National Police Commissioner answers directly to the Minister of Police.
 Entities reporting to the Minister of Police are the:

 - South African Police Service (SAPS)

-The National Commissioner heads the SAPS.
-Deputy national commissioners (under whom the divisions and components of the SAPS fall) and provincial commissioners (under whom the police stations fall) report to the National Commissioner.
+The National Commissioner is the Accounting Officer of the SAPS.
+Deputy National Commissioners (under whom the divisions and components of the SAPS fall) and provincial commissioners (under whom the cluster and station commanders fall) report to the National Commissioner.

-- protect and secure the inhabitants of South Africa and their property
+- protect and secure the inhabitants of South Africa and their property; and

 - uphold and enforce the law.